Dedaniya08/EXTRACT_COMMON_BETWEEN_BED_AND_VCF/README.md

 or the mentioned start and stop position in the BED file.
 This package also can be used to

-extract the gene SNPs from the VCFfile.
+extract the gene SNPs from the VCFfile and create a database and store the snp.